-We are now trying to convert our travel web site to a travel blog.
+We tried to convert our travel web site to a travel blog.
 What's the difference?
 On the web site, I write long pages, you read.
-On the blog, I start with shorter stories, and you respond - hopefully creating a dialogue.
-Many things are still here on the web site, but you can explore the blog as you wish, and will hopefully start a dialogue with us.
+On the blog, I start and you continue the dialogue with us.
+It didn't work, so we are moving the blog pages back here.

 This picture is Jenny and Charlie Plesums, the people traveling and creating the travelogues and suggestions.
 They are overlooking the sacred valley outside Cusco, Peru.

 With one exception (Santiago), we would love to do any of our trips again - see our travelogues.

 If you are just starting to venture internationally on your own, we suggest these destinations